The preschool years are full of wonderful learning opportunities. Provide inspiration for your little one at home and at local spots around town.

 “Look, Mommy!
 Come see what I made!” says 4-year-old Connor, running toward his mother and sliding in his socks on the hardwood floor.
-He’s busting to share his accomplishment – and there’s a lot of that these days.
-In his room, Connor has assembled a giant fire engine floor puzzle, and he’s overjoyed about it.
-First, he unwrapped the new puzzle’s cellophane wrapper, then, in the quiet of his room, he sat down to work on his own and completed his project.
+He’s busting to share his accomplishment — and there’s a lot of that these days.
+In his room, Connor’s put together a giant fire engine floor puzzle by himself, and he’s overjoyed about it.

 Just like trust is the foundation of babyhood, the preschool years are characterized by interdependence and mastery, says Marianne Neifert, M.D., in her book Dr. Mom’s Prescription for Preschoolers: Seven Essentials for the Formative Years (Zondervan; $14.95).
-The building blocks of a young child’s formative preschool years (according to Neifert) include social and emotional characteristics, language, self-care, gross motor skills, fine motor skills and intellectual abilities.
+Neifert says the building blocks of learning during a young child’s formative preschool years include social and emotional characteristics, language, self-care, gross motor skills, fine motor skills and intellectual abilities.
 These “blocks” modify each year as a child’s capabilities change.
 But not all kids are the same.
 While children follow the same predictable sequence in early development, each child progresses with learning at his own pace.
 That’s why play time is learning time.

 Helping your child to develop and learn is one of the great joys (and challenges) of parenting.
 But Neifert cautions not to think of it as a chore; think of it as fun for you, too.
 You can help your child gain ground in the preschool years of 3 to 5 by simply doing fun activities together.
 Here are several ideas for doing so: